María de las Mercedes, Princess of Asturias: Early life

 Born on 11 September 1880 at the Royal Palace of Madrid, Mercedes was the first child of King Alfonso XII and his second wife, Maria Christina of Austria.
 She was christened María de las Mercedes Isabel Teresa Cristina Alfonsa.
 Her godmother was Queen Isabella II, her paternal grandmother, who came from retirement in Paris to attend the birth of her first grandchild.
 There was great disappointment because family and nation were hoping for a boy.
 To smooth things out, Queen Maria Christina suggested giving her daughter the name Mercedes in honor of her husband's first wife, Mercedes of Orléans.

-Mercedes was heir presumptive at birth, but the disappointment was so great that she was initially treated only as an infanta.
+Mercedes was heiress presumptive at birth, but the disappointment was so great that she was initially treated only as an infanta.
 Antonio Cánovas del Castillo, then head of the government, who disliked Maria Christina and did not want the crown to pass again to a female after the disastrous reign of Isabella II, decided to ignore the newborn.
 Mercedes's paternal aunt Isabella retained the title of Princess of Asturias until Práxedes Mateo Sagasta, President of the government replacing Cánovas, pressured King Alfonso XII to accord the title to Mercedes, which he did on 10 March 1881.
 On 12 November 1882, Mercedes gained a sister, Infanta Maria Teresa.
 The marriage of their parents was unhappy.
 Alfonso had married Maria Christina in order to secure the succession to the throne.
 He did not love his wife and was disappointed after she gave birth to two daughters, while he already had two extramarital sons.
 In July 1883, Maria Christina left the Spanish court and traveled with her daughters to visit her own family in Austria.

 By the summer of 1884, Alfonso XII's health had deteriorated and he had tuberculosis.
 After a brief improvement, the 27-year-old king died on 25 November 1885, leaving behind a widow who was three months pregnant.
 Mercedes was not declared queen because she would be displaced if a son was born, and instead there was a six month interregnum until the birth of her brother Alfonso XIII on 17 May 1886, who assumed the throne as king immediately upon birth.
 Had the pregnancy been lost or resulted in another daughter, Mercedes would have become queen regnant and been retroactively recognized as such during the interregnum.
-She resumed the position of heir presumptive, which she held for the rest of her life.
+She resumed the position of heiress presumptive, which she held for the rest of her life.